tungpatrick/ellognea-ptung-mental-health/milestone2_writeup.md

 # Milestone 2 Writeup

-### Descriptions of the Application
+### Presentation of the Application

-### Functionalities and Rationale

-From the eyes of us creators, the application is fairly straight forward to use.
-There are 3 main components of our app:
+<a href="https://ptung.shinyapps.io/ellognea-ptung-mental-health/">The Mental Health Explorer in the Workplace</a>  application explores factors that may lead to employees seeking help for a mental health condition with the <a href="https://www.kaggle.com/osmi/mental-health-in-tech-survey"> Mental Health in Tech Survey </a> dataset.
+It has three main components:

-1. Tabs
+1. Tabs (Graphics, Data View and Data description)
-2. Filters
+2. Filters (Country, Age, Professional/Personal)
-3. Graphics
+3. Interactive plots
-We will now go into further detail.

 This is the landing page of our app.
 ![](img/LandingPageApp.png)

+We will now go into further details.

 #### Tabs
 We have three tabs in our app: Graphics, Data, and Variable Descriptions